What is faecal incontinence?

 There are many possible causes of faecal incontinence, including:

-You can find out more detail about the symptoms of faecal incontinence here.
-But basically, the physical signs include the following:
+You can assess your own incontinence symptoms here.
+But basically, the physical signs of faecal incontinence include the following:

 Faecal urge incontinence:

 Listening to the experiences of people like you is one of most effective ways to feel supported in your incontinence journey.
 Whether you are a patient or a carer, rest assured that there are people out there who have had the same doubts and worries that you have.
 Below you can find blog post testimonials that touch on a variety of faecal incontinence issues:

 Definition & Facts of Fecal Incontinence[Internet].
 2017[cited 29 July 2020].
 Available from: https://www.niddk.nih.gov/health-information/digestive-diseases/bowel-control-problems-fecal-incontinence/definition-facts.